okeeffed/developer-notes/manual/Nodejs/Advanced-Concepts.md

   // - a new pendingOSTask is done
   // - a new pendingOperation is done
   // - a timer is about to complete

+  // 4) Node again looks at pendingTimers. (does not care about setTimeout, setInterval - only setImmediate).
+Call any setImmediate.

+  // 5) Handle any 'close' events eg readStream.on('close', callback)
 }

 // exit back to terminal
 ```

+## Is Node Single Threaded?

+- Node `Event Loop` = single threaded
+- Some of Node `Framework/Std Lib` = NOT single threaded